20 years of YTS

 2022 marks 20 years of the Young Tassie Scientists program

 The impact that this program has had on the lives of not only the students reached, but the volunteer scientists and school teachers involved, cannot be under stated.
+YTS has now captured two generations of scientists, as in 2023 we are joined by a young scientist who’s mother was also in YTS.

 We want to celebrate this perspective changing program and in doing so showcase its essential role in inspiring a future generation of Tasmanian scientists.